 These filters have a MERV rating of 1721, depending on the brand.
 This rating indicates how successfully a filter can clear pollutants from the air.

 Because of their high-efficiency filtration performance, HEPA filters are dense and can restrict airflow.
 It’s important to touch base with Service Experts Heating & Air Conditioning to make sure your heating and cooling system can handle one.

 Media air cleaners are sturdier than basic air filters.
 They’re often four to five times wider—or more.
 This barrier attaches closely against your HVAC equipment.

 Because its active surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.

 These filters last longer too, commonly between three to six months.

 There are a couple of electronic filtering systems you can install in your home.

 An electrostatic filter uses magnetically charged substance to catch particles.
 These washable filters are 97 percent effective at removing tiny particles from your home’s air.
-Plus, they're also 30 times more effective than ordinary filters.
+Plus, they're also 30 times more effective than everyday filters.

-An electronic air cleaner involves a high-voltage magnetic charge to trap particles.
+An electronic air cleaner applies a high-voltage magnetic charge to catch particles.